 CBD is an abbreviation for cannabidiol oil.
 It is derived from an extraction process using either the Hemp plant or the Marijuana plant.
 Extracting CBD allows a consumer the medical benefits of medical marijuana without the high that is associated with THC.
 CBD in itself has no psychedelic properties and is considered safe for consumption.

 Use of CBD offers symptomatic suppression of Parkinson’s symptoms much like medications and supplements.
-It does not address the challenge of healing symptoms from the inside out.
-If your symptoms are to the point of interfering with an ability to live a full and vibrant life, then you clearly do not have the energy, focus or motivation to formulate a realistic healing program to reverse the symptoms.
-The initiative that is needed to kick start a recovery program is impossible to launch when you are feeling lousy.
+If your symptoms are to the point of interfering with an ability to live a full and vibrant life, then you clearly do not have the energy, focus or motivation to formulate a realistic healing program.
+The initiative needed to kick start a recovery program is impossible to launch when you are feeling lousy.
 Use of CBD may just provide the kick start you need to launch a successful journey down the road to recovery.

 Research (summarized below) suggests that use of CBD may well offer the opportunity to get temporary relief from symptoms.
 This is a valuable benefit in itself.
 When energy, focus and motivation return, the business of taking the actions necessary to heal from the inside out can begin at long last.